 Use in Cancer

-Oxaliplatin is approved to be used with other drugs to treat:
+Oxaliplatin is approved to be used with fluorouracil and leucovorin calcium to treat:

 - Colorectal cancer that is advanced.

 - Stage III colon cancer.
-It is used as adjuvant therapy in patients who have had surgery to remove the cancer.
+It is used after surgery to remove the cancer.

 Oxaliplatin is also being studied in the treatment of other types of cancer.